martingoe/Cubelang/README.md

 # Cubelang
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg?style=flat)](https://opensource.org/licenses/MIT)

-This is a very simple statically typed (WIP) compiled (x86_64 NASM) programming language.
+This is a very simple statically typed and compiled (x86_64 NASM) programming language.

 ## Reasoning behind this project
-I started this project with the intent of learning about how both compiled and interpreted programming languages are laid out and how they work, how a CPU executes programs and how one uses low level programming languages to write those programs.
+I started this project as a "Besondere Lernleistung" for school with the intent of learning about how both compiled and interpreted programming languages are laid out and how they work, how a CPU executes programs and how one uses low level programming languages to write said programs.

 Up until now, this project has helped immensely in learning about all of those things and has also introduced me to parsing properly.
-So while I wouldn't use this language for any projects myself, it has been great at helping me learn and I hope that this will continue to be the case as it is still a WIP.
+So while I wouldn't use this language for any projects myself, it has been great at helping me learn.

 ## Getting Started